marcalva/ambimux/README.md

 this option to `1` means that only uniquely mapped reads are considered while, for example, setting this to `10` means that a query with up to 10 alignments is used for demultiplexing.
 Setting this to `0` ignores any filtering, and all reads will be used.
-The `--nh-tag` ambimux option specifies the BAM field that contains the number of alignments for the query read (set to `NH` by default).
+The number-of-alignments tag is read separately for RNA and ATAC using `--rna-nh-tag` and `--atac-nh-tag` (both default to `NH`).

 Only the primary alignment for each read is used.
 For reads mapping to multiple locations in the genome, only the query alignment with the `primary` flag present